Aurora Auto Repair

 Regular Maintenance

 Routine maintenance, such as wheel alignments and tire rotations, can help preserve your suspension system's health and extend its lifespan.
-Follow your vehicle manufacturer's recommended maintenance schedule.
+Follow your vehicle manufacturer's recommended maintenance schedule, with adjustments for Colorado's harsh driving conditions.

 Certification

 Select a repair shop with certified mechanics experienced in suspension repairs.
-ASE (Automotive Service Excellence) certification is a notable credential.
+ASE (Automotive Service Excellence) certification is a notable credential, particularly important for complex suspension work.

 Reputation